ghida87/Rafiqi_shiny_app/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 If refugee is an entrepreneur ->  CHOICE 1: match to entrepreneurship and incubation related opportunities in location

-If none is found in location --> CHOICE 2: match to online programs related to entrepreneurship and incubation
+If none is found in location -> CHOICE 2: match to online programs related to entrepreneurship and incubation

 If refugee is looking for a job -> if his/her level of job readiness is high -> if language level inline with job requirements ->CHOICE 3: match to jobs in location that require a similar work background

- if no onsite jobs founds -->if english level and digital level are high enough -->
-     CHOICE 4: match to online jobs that require a similar work background
+ if no onsite jobs founds ->if english level and digital level are high enough ->CHOICE 4: match to online jobs that require a similar work background

-   if no related online jobs found --> if refugee has at least a bachelor degree --> CHOICE 5: match to trainings or graduate degrees in location in domains considered as the closest to his/her background
+   if no related online jobs found --> if refugee has at least a bachelor degree -> CHOICE 5: match to trainings or graduate degrees in location in domains considered as the closest to his/her background

-  if no onsite trainings in a domain close to refugee background found -->
+  if no onsite trainings in a domain close to refugee background found ->
          CHOICE 6: match to onsite trainings with basic entry level in popular domains (domains where there is demand)

-   if no onsite trainings found -->
+   if no onsite trainings found ->
          CHOICE 7: match to online trainings closest to refugee work/study background

-   if no online trainings close to background found -->
+   if no online trainings close to background found ->
         CHOICE 8: match to online trainings with basic entry requirements and high popularity

-if refugee is looking for job  --> if job readiness is low ->
+if refugee is looking for job-> if job readiness is low ->
 Go to CHOICE 5 directly and proceed from there